elgu-ucsd/hawaii-restaurant-analysis/README.md

 ## Data Cleaning and Exploratory Data Analysis
 1. Keep only relevant columns from the metadata
-    - We only keep the columns relevant to the research question, which include `name`, `category`, `longitude`, `price`, `avg_rating`, and `num_of_reviews`.
+    - We kept only the columns relevant to the research question, which include `name`, `category`, `longitude`, `price`, `avg_rating`, and `num_of_reviews`.
 2. Remove rows missing necessary information
     - Rows missing `name`, `category`, or `avg_rating` were removed because these columns are necessary for identifying restaurants and analyzing their naming features and ratings.
 3. Convert `price` into numeric price levels
     - The original `price` column uses dollar signs such as `$`, `$$`, `$$$`, and `$$$$`.
 These were converted to numeric levels 1 through 4 so price can be more easily compared and analyzed.
 Missing prices were kept as `NaN`.
 4. Filter the dataset to restaurants only
-    - Since we are only analyzing the restaurant business, we only keep rows where at least one category contains the word `restaurant`.
+    - Since we are only analyzing the restaurant business, we kept only rows where at least one category contains the word `restaurant`.
 5. Clean and split restaurant names into individual words
     - Restaurant names were converted to lowercase and cleaned by removing punctuation and special characters.
 A new column, `name_words`, was then created to store the individual words in each restaurant name.
 6. Create groups of naming features